RevoltSecurities/Subdominator/README.md

 ### Subdominator Integrations:

-Subdominator integrates with various free API passive sources to gather valuable subdomain information.
+Subdominator integrates with various free and Paid API passive sources to gather valuable subdomain information.
 We would like to give credit to the following websites for providing free-to-obtain API keys for subdomain enumeration.
-Claim your free API keys here:
+Claim your free API and Paid keys here:

 **Subdomains Resources**:
 - **VirusTotal**: [VirusTotal](https://www.virustotal.com)
 - **Chaos**: [Chaos](https://chaos.projectdiscovery.io)